 Can I cause a ruckus, disrupt the event, or be creepy to models, patrons, hosts or emcees?

-Not for very long, and not with a refund.
+Not for very long, and NOT with a refund.

 I really love Dr. Sketchy’s.
 Can I be an art minion??

 Yes!
 Mozy over to our volunteer section and let us know your interests.
 We can ALWAYS use help setting up tables and chairs, because our York venue is in a gallery, not a bar.